 How to calculate net income: an example

-With the following example, you will better understand how to calculate net income.
-Imagine Miguel owns a restaurant and wants to know what his earnings were during the first half of the year.
+With the following example and the net income formula, you will better understand how to calculate net income.
+Imagine Miguel owns a restaurant and wants to know what his earnings were during the first year.

-To begin, he has to know the total of his earnings during this period.
+To begin, Miguel has to know the total of his earnings during this period.
 Let’s say these amounted to $100,000.

 Then he will have to subtract the cost of goods sold (the ingredients for his dishes, for example), which was $30,000.

-Between operating expenses, taxes, marketing, and other costs, he had to spend $35,000 for the entire semester.
+Between operating expenses, taxes, marketing, and other costs, he had to spend $35,000 for the entire year.
 If you remember the formula, these expenses must also be subtracted from the total earnings.
 So…

 Net Income = Profits – Cost of Goods Sold – Expenses